SaMajerus/capstone-proposal/README.md

 * 14:20:   Resuming work.
 * 14:35:   Issue I came across earlier (around lunchtime) is fixed.
 (The Cube/Floor is now a Static object.)
 * 14:55:   Investigating multitude of errors from 'TEST.cs' file.
+* 15:00:   Fixing errors, making changes to files as needed.
+* 16:10:   Committing and pushing latest refactorings of Gun.cs, et al. (More of those to come.)
+*